Or an austere chorus endlessly bending the knee.

 Consider the untapped power then coursing through our veins,

-When God remakes us to rule without blindness or misdeed.
+When God remakes us to rule without misdeed or blindness.

-Then amidst a thousand dangers that hitherto we’d only feared,
+Then amidst a thousand dangers we’d previously feared,

-We pursue without exhaustion all knowledge, strength, and design.
+We pursue without vexation all knowledge, strength, and intimacies.

 Might we harvest lightning, contrive alloys, and wrinkle time